shadabahmed/excel_walker/README.md

 # Why I created this ?

 While dealing with Excel files recently, I noticed that excel files are never a set of homogenous data, which you can iterate over directly.
-Rather there are regions of interest whether in the same worksheet or across worksheets, which have different types of data you are interested in.
+Rather there are regions of interest whether in the same worksheet or across worksheets, which you want to work upon differently.
 For e.g. look at the spreadsheet below:

 ![currency_excel](https://cloud.githubusercontent.com/assets/830679/2937625/d333658e-d8bf-11e3-9619-658e20c425a0.png)